sajox/snurr/docs/documentation.md

 ## Process

-Create a process builder by specifying the path to a BPMN file.
+Create a process builder and initialize it from the BPMN file path.
+May return an error if the file was not found or if there were problems with the BPMN content.
 Add the tasks and gateways specified in your BPMN diagram.

 When `.build()` is called, the builder validates that the required functions/closures are installed and return a runnable process if successful.
 If `.build()` returns an error, it contains the required functions that are missing.
 The created process can be run multiple times.

 Use scaffold to generate code from the read BPMN file as a good starting point.
 Described below.